|

 (P4W), Kingston, Ontario.
 Here, as she had done for the Girls

-Training School she encouraged development of the women to encourage
+Training Schools, she encouraged development of the women to encourage

 change.
 When her beliefs became contrary to prison regulations in 1966 she